How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the China Post physical postal network infrastructure that provides the routes and personnel; People's Bank of China deposit insurance coverage; China Banking and Insurance Regulatory Commission operating licenses; State Administration of Foreign Exchange approval for foreign currency services; and the China UnionPay card processing network.
+The bank cannot operate without five things it does not control: the China Post physical postal network, which supplies every rural location; People's Bank of China deposit insurance coverage; China Banking and Insurance Regulatory Commission licences to operate; State Administration of Foreign Exchange approval to handle foreign currency; and the China UnionPay card processing network to move money.

 Who depends on this company?

-Rural township businesses that cannot access commercial bank branches depend on postal banking for daily cash management and payment processing.
-Small-scale farmers requiring microfinance would otherwise lack formal banking access entirely.
-Migrant workers use postal transfer networks to send remittances to rural families.
-Local government agencies in remote areas rely on postal banking to distribute pensions and subsidies.
+Rural township businesses rely on postal banking for daily cash handling and payments because no commercial bank branch is nearby.
+Small-scale farmers who need microfinance would have no access to formal credit without it.
+Migrant workers sending money home to rural families use postal transfer networks to do so.
+Local government agencies in remote areas depend on postal banking to distribute pensions and subsidies.

 How does this company scale?